 As your village has suffered a number of water pipe bursts which have resulted in people having no water or low pressure, we are replacing more than 1.8 kilometres of old water main along Pond Farm Road, from the junction with Cryalls Lane, and Wises Lane, to the junction with Sutton Baron Road.

-To keep the public and our workforce safe, road closures will be used with the water main installed in sections, and each road reopened as soon as it is safe to do so.
-A fully signed diversion route will be in place during the road closure, which has been agreed with Kent Highways.
+To keep the public and our workforce safe, road closures are in place and a fully signed diversion route will be in place during the road closure, which has been agreed with Kent Highways.